oreopie/physics-aware-dl/README.md

-# A physics-aware DL model for hydrological modeling
+# A hydrology-aware DL model for runoff modeling

 **The code will be released soon.**